Internet Safety with NordVPN: Why you should use a travel VPN

 2. Access banned sites: Many countries ban access to certain sites, like Facebook in China.
 If you use a VPN you can connect to these banned sites.
 You can choose to connect to a VPN network from multiple countries.
 So connect to a VPN via Australia when you’re in China and you get Facebook access.

 3. With a VPN, you can access most streaming services that have local restrictions just as if you were in your home country.
 You can also connect to live streaming from other countries.
-For example, with our VPN service provider, we connected to the US Netflix the other night and had access to different movies than what is in our Australian account.
+For example, with our VPN service provider, we connected to the US Netflix, Amazon Prime Video, HBO Max, Disney Plus, Hulu, BBC iPlayer, etc and had access to different movies than what is in our Australian account.
 Did you know US Netflix has way more on offer?
 There are very few VPN providers that get this Netflix access anymore.
 NordVPN, is our provider and one of the only ones that still can!

 4. Save money on flights.
-We’ve written a post on this trick before.
+We’ve written a post on using a VPN to save on flights.
 If you can make it appear like you are accessing a flight booking website from another country, you may be able to buy flight tickets at a much lower price.
 That alone makes the small cost of a VPN worth it.
 Experiment by switching between different countries with a VPN to find the lowest airfare.

 hand holding a cell phone